Participants

 Jacob Kirkegaard (DK) sound artist

-Jacob Kirkegaard: Born in Denmark in 1975.
-Lives in Germany
+Born in 1975.
+Lives in Berlin

-For more info please visit Jacobs website: www.fonik.dk
+For more info please visit Jacob's website: www.fonik.dk

 Mike Harding (UK)

-Born 1957 Lives in England
+Born in 1957.
+Lives in London

 Kent Tankred (S) sound artist

-Born 1947 in Sweden
+Born 1947.
+Lives in Sweden

 Studied painting in the early 70s before studying at EMS (Institute for Electro-Acoustic Music in Sweden) with Rolf Enström and Jan W. Morthenson.
 The multislide presentation Riot shown in Berlin in 1988 was created in collaboration with the graphic artist Leif Elggren.
 Tankred and Elggren work together on a regular basis as a performance duo, calling themselves The Sons of God.
 Tankred aims to strengthen the ties between music, movement and image and to avoid conventional forms of expression.
 He often uses a “Concresizer”, an instrument he has constructed himself, which controls different types of sound sculptures from a keyboard.
 Film/video work includes PAPA by Guds söner, 2002; The Sons of God perform a miracle by L. Elggren and K. Tankred, 2000.
 Exhibitions such as Pandora’s Box, Konsthögskolan , Stockholm (installation, 2000); EAM compositions such as Razim II (By pass) on Testament, RRRecords, USA.